dwaite/multipass/draft-waite-multipass-retrieval.md

 1. Declare metadata on how it is meant to be used, such as supported cryptographic properties or potentially available attributes about subjects.
 2. Support or require information on the multipass request from the holder to the issuer.
-3. Provide information in the multipass ticket, such as credential data to include in a presentation or information the holder needs to properly present the credential.
+3. Provide information in the multipass container, such as credential data to include in a presentation or information the holder needs to properly present the credential.
 4. Define parameters in a presentation request, such as the list of required attributes for service.
 Such a list could affect the UX of the holder, allow for selective disclosure, or result in a presentation request being rejected as being unable to be met.
 5. Define the mechanism to present the credential to the verifier.